 Note

 This tutorial gives insights about CNN2SNN for users who want to go deeper into the quantization possibilities of Keras models.
-We recommend first looking at the user guide and the CNN2SNN conversion flow tutorial to get started with CNN2SNN.
+We recommend first looking at the user guide to get started with CNN2SNN.

 The CNN2SNN toolkit offers an easy-to-use set of functions to get a quantized model from a native Keras model and to convert it to an Akida model compatible with the Akida NSoC.
 The quantize and quantize_layer high-level functions replace native Keras layers into custom CNN2SNN quantized layers which are derived from their Keras equivalents.
 However, these functions are not designed to choose how the weights and activations are quantized.
 This tutorial will present an alternative low-level method to define models with customizable quantization of weights and activations.